atroxaper/p6-LogP6-Blog-Example/README.md

 }
 ```

-You can see that there are four loggers already and it is difficult to
+You can see there are four loggers already and it is difficult to
 understand which logger wrote this or that.
 Let's add `trait` logger value into
 logger pattern.
-For that, we can call the `writer` routine and specify the new
+To do it, we call the `writer` routine and specify the new
-pattern for default logger writer.
+pattern for the default logger writer.

 ```perl6
 # prime-calculator.p6